 The park is open every day from 6 a.m. to 11 p.m. and you need to pay for the entrance.
 Check the admission fees here, folks.
 The Kohler-Andrae State Park is a non-profit organization, and the collected money would be invested in the operation of this park.

 Okay, folks.
-I think those three possibilities, what to do in Wisconsin, will deliver you a plenty of impressions and a good time.
-And as always: leave a comment if you would like to know more.
+I think those three possibilities, what to do in Wisconsin, will deliver you a plenty of impressions and a good time in the United States.
+In case you would like to know more about things to do in the USA, I can recommend you to read the article about Halloween attractions in California and beyond.